-Seven journalists attacked at Hindutva event in Delhi as mob calls Muslim journalists ‘jihadi’
+Journalists attacked at Hindutva event in Delhi as mob calls Muslim reporters ‘jihadi’

 “The mob started saying that ‘we should be beaten for this” as if covering the event was a crime and being Muslim is a crime,” Ali wrote in a tweet.

-Even as police tried to take Ali and Faisal away, the mob again intervened.
+Even as police tried to take Ali and Faisal away, the mob tried to stop them.
 Later, some police personnel in plain clothes pushed them inside a van.
 One of the Hindutva group members even entered the van and punched a policeman.

-Three more journalists - Meghnad Bose, Md Meherban and another one who has not been identified by Ali - were also taken away in the police van to the Mukherjee Nagar Police station, as people in the mob allegedly called others to follow them.
+Ali, Faisal, Bose, Meherban and the journalist who did not want to be identified, were then taken away in the police van to the Mukherjee Nagar Police station, as people in the mob allegedly called others to follow them.

 The journalists were made to sit at the police station for an hour before being escorted to their homes, Ali said in his tweets.